Demanding justice beyond rhetoric

-Download the full report here (pdf, 3,5 MB).
+Download the full report here (pdf, 2,6 MB)

-For single chapters, see here.
+For single chapter downloads, see here.

 Download the Spotlight Report 2021 - Briefing titled: "The WHO pandemic treaty: responding to needs or playing COVID-19 geopolitics?"